2025 Solar Incentives Guide for Southampton, NJ - Tax Credits & Rebates

 • Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar panels.
 Property tax exemptions allow you to exclude the value that your solar panels add when you calculate the amount of property tax you need to pay on your home.

 • Net Metering: Net metering factors in after your solar panels are up and running.
-If you've signed a net metering agreement with your Southampton utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in others you might be refunded a percentage of the value.
+If you've signed a net metering agreement with your Southampton utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in other places you might be refunded a percentage of the value.

 • Rebates: Solar rebates might be provided by your state or county, or by your local utility company.
 These rebates work as partial refunds that are applied after your purchase of a solar system and before tax credits are calculated.